ikeobimummc/value_imprint_rlhf/human_values_taxonomy/Taxonomy Literature/Taxonomy Literature Doc.md

-# Curated Human Values Taxonomy Literature
+# Human Values Taxonomy Literature

 This document contains a list of research papers curated from our human values taxonomy development process.
 The papers are categorized according to the hierarchical theme of the primary/dominant human value they address.
 Read our paper to learn more about the process.